SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: Introduction

 \section{Introduction}

 Constructive feedback is a cornerstone of higher education, promoting critical thinking and fostering deeper understanding~\cite{hattie2008visible, costello2013technologies}.
-In many higher education settings, however, providing consistent, high-quality feedback remains a labor-intensive task, further complicated by privacy, consent, and transparency considerations in data collection~\cite{fischer2020mining, suresh-etal-2022-talkmoves, demszky-hill-2023-ncte, wang-demszky-2024-edu, wang2024tutor,lindsay2024responsibledevelopmentautomatedstudent}.
-Advances in NLP offer promising opportunities to simulate and augment feedback processes, addressing these limitations.
+In higher education settings, however, providing consistent, high-quality feedback is complicated by privacy, consent, and transparency considerations in data collection~\cite{fischer2020mining, suresh-etal-2022-talkmoves, demszky-hill-2023-ncte, wang-demszky-2024-edu, wang2024tutor,lindsay2024responsibledevelopmentautomatedstudent}, in addition to being a labor-intensive task.
+Advances in language technology offer opportunities to automate and augment higher education feedback processes, addressing these limitations.

-With respect to language technology, prior research has explored areas such as peer learning~\cite{bauer2023using}, aligning mathematical questions~\cite{botelho2023leveraging}, enhancing critical thinking~\cite{guerraoui-etal-2023-teach}, and using large language models (LLMs) for research feedback alignment~\cite{liang2024can, sonkar2024pedagogical}.
-Tools for monitoring student progress~\cite{schwarz2018orchestrating, aslan2019investigating, alrajhi2021urgency} have also been investigated.
-However, to the best of our knowledge, this work is the first to leverage LLMs for generating abundant and scalable feedback for student work.
-Researchers have identified key characteristics of ``good feedback'', including goal-orientation, actionability, timeliness, user-friendliness, and consistency, as well as fostering student autonomy through self-evaluation~\cite{carless2011developing, wiggins2012seven}.
-Overly elaborate commentary can undermine clarity, highlighting the value of brevity.
-Moreover, immediate, formative feedback is crucial for continuous improvement~\cite{wiggins2012seven}, a requirement that LLM-based systems are well suited to fulfill.